priyanshmangal/data-validation/README.md

  4) Logger is implemented in job to track as per requirement.
  5) Best Practices Followed  - TDD and Doc String for all functions.

-# Future Scope Of Improvement.
+# Future Scope Of Improvement
 1) Better Data Validation Function covering all edge case.
 2) Architecture design of code can be improved.